 - Reach out to people passionately.
 “Yet preaching the Good News is not something I can boast about.
 I am compelled by God to do it.
 How terrible for me if I didn’t preach the Good News” (1 Corinthians 9:16, NLT).
 Notice the phrase “compelled by God.”
 Compelled is a beautiful word here.
 It evokes the sense that there’s really no other option.
 If you begin to see people with Jesus’ eyes and start praying for the lost and for workers to reach the lost, then the Spirit of Jesus will sweep you along to become part of His search and rescue mission.

 Sure, programming will be a part of helping your students live an evangelist lifestyle.
 In fact, as you strive to debunk the “silo-effect” of e-myth #4 in your ministry, I highly recommend you check out 3 Keys That Will Unleash Your Teens for Christ’s Cause.
 It’s packed with hands on ideas for how to program evangelism into your ministry week in and week out.

 I’d also encourage you to check out Lead THE Cause University, Dare 2 Share’s intensive evangelism training week for students and youth leaders.
-Start planning now to join us in Colorado July 14-20, 2013.
+Start planning now to join us.
 This is a dynamic, fast-paced, life-changing week of serious evangelism training, and will definitely help you and your teens move into an evangelism lifestyle mindset.